 • Your dog is protected by a secured container or cage that cannot fall or slide about and provides cushioning.

-Work together to acclimate your dog by taking short trips first.
-Dog-friendly musical CDs are available that can relax the whole family, while aromatherapy may spritz anxiety away if your canine seems tense.
+Work together to acclimate your dog or cat by taking short trips first and keeping voices low and calm.
+Pet-friendly musical CDs are available that can relax the whole family, while aromatherapy (dogs only) may spritz anxiety away.
 Mists can also be massaged onto the outer ears or abdomen, or sprayed on a favorite bandana or blanket.
 Tangerine, lavender and rose geranium produce a calming effect, bergamot lessens anxiety and ginger decreases stomach upset.

 • Give your pet 4-6 hours after mealtime before hitting the road.